MonoidalAttackTrees/AttackTreeJSEditor/README.md

 - Install [node.js](https://nodejs.org/en/download/).

+  Note: Use the offical download from the node js website instead of brew, because the version in brew is old.

 - Inside the ghcjs repo run the following to install it: ``cabal install .``

 - Now bootstrap GHCJS using the following command inside the ghcjs repo:

   ``ghcjs-boot --dev --ghcjs-boot-dev-branch ghc-8.0 --shims-dev-branch ghc-8.0``

   Warning: the previous command builds *all* of the ghcjs libraries.
-Make sure you have plenty of time before running.
+Make sure you have plenty of time before running it.